Nazi gold: Acquisition

 The draining of Germany's gold and foreign exchange reserves inhibited the acquisition of materiel, and the Nazi economy, focused on militarization, could not afford to deplete the means to procure foreign machinery and parts.
 Nonetheless, towards the end of the 1930s, Germany's foreign reserves were unsustainably low.
 By 1939, Germany had defaulted on its foreign loans, and most of its trade relied upon command economy barter.

-However, this tendency towards autarkic conservation of foreign reserves concealed a trend of expanding official reserves, which occurred through looting assets from annexed Austria, occupied Czechoslovakia, and Nazi-governed Danzig.
+This tendency towards autarkic conservation of foreign reserves concealed a trend of expanding official reserves, which occurred through looting assets from annexed Austria, occupied Czechoslovakia, and Nazi-governed Danzig.
 It is believed that these three sources boosted German official gold reserves by US$71 million ($1.3 billion in 2020 currency) between 1937 and 1939.
 To mask the acquisition, the Reichsbank understated its official reserves in 1939 by $40m relative to the Bank of England's estimates.
+As Minister of Economics, Walther Funk accelerated the pace of rearmament and, as Reichsbank president, deposited the loot from Holocaust victims under the fictitious name Max Heiliger, in an arrangement with Schutzstaffel (SS) leader Heinrich Himmler.

-During the war, Nazi Germany continued the practice on a much larger scale.
-Germany expropriated some $550m in gold from foreign governments, including $223m from Belgium and $193m from the Netherlands.
-These figures do not include gold and other instruments stolen from private citizens or companies.
-The total value of all assets allegedly stolen by Nazi Germany remains uncertain.
+At some point, German-Argentine millionaire Ludwig Freude, who oversaw Buenos Aires's German Overseas Bank (a subsidiary of Deutsche Bank), established contacts with Swiss banks.
+An early 1940s investigation ordered by anti-Nazi president Roberto Marcelino Ortiz identified 12,000 Nazi sympathizers in Argentina who contributed some US$40.5 million (2025 currency) to a single account at Schweizerische Kreditanstalt (later acquired by Credit Suisse).
+Government documents indicate financial ties amid the German Overseas Bank, the German-South American Bank (a subsidiary of Dresdner Bank), Freude, and others linked to numerous Argentine companies blacklisted by the U.S. In 1943, pro-fascist forces destroyed all known copies of the list, but one later resurfaced.